alextanhongpin/database-design/role.md

 Some thoughts here:
 - how would the query looks like for NOSQL?
 - can we cache the access? (what if it has been modified/role removed?)

+## Row Level Security (RLS)

+There are no RLS available for MySQL.
+To design an ACL for database, we can consider using some principles from the unix level permissions.